 In the late 2000s, the ore was primarily extracted through cut-and-fill.
 In areas where the vein is thin, conventional mining was done like modified shrinkage.
 In the middle of 2010, long hole mining was introduced.
-Other mining methods, such as the modified shrinkage method is used where it is applicable.
+Other mining methods, such as the modified shrinkage method was used where it is applicable.

-Broken underground ore is hauled by low profile trucks to the surface at the mine yards.
-Ore is then delivered to the mill where it goes through primary, secondary, and tertiary crushing, followed by grinding using ball mills.
-The ore then goes through thickeners before being fed to the CIL tanks where gold and silver are recovered through cyanide leaching followed by adsorption onto activated carbon.
-The loaded carbon then undergoes stripping, depositing the precious metals onto steel wools in the process.
-The sludge recovered is then refined by smelting, producing doré, usually containing 14-20% Au, 75-80% Ag, and 1-5% other elements.
+Broken underground ore was hauled by low profile trucks to the surface at the mine yards.
+Ore was then delivered to the mill where it went through primary, secondary, and tertiary crushing, followed by grinding using ball mills.
+The ore then went through thickeners before being fed to the CIL tanks where gold and silver were recovered through cyanide leaching followed by adsorption onto activated carbon.
+The loaded carbon then underwent stripping, depositing the precious metals onto steel wools in the process.
+The sludge recovered was then refined by smelting, producing doré, usually containing 14-20% Au, 75-80% Ag, and 1-5% other elements.